top of page

 * Boosts radiance

-Rather than adding volume (like filler) or relaxing muscles (like Botox), PRP improves overall skin quality from within.
+Rather than adding volume (like filler) or relaxing muscles (like Botox), PRP facial rejuvenation improves overall skin quality from within.

 Does PRP Build Collagen?

-Yes — this is one of its main benefits.
+Yes — this is one of the main benefits of a PRP facial.

 Platelets release growth factors that signal fibroblasts (collagen-producing cells) to increase collagen synthesis.